lehoanghai9/contacts/contacts-backend/README.md

 ```

-Your frontend app wil run on http://localhost:3000
+Your backend app wil run on http://localhost:8080